-ZSRx is an effort to bring lifelong learning opportunities to the greater Wake Forest community.
-These free online courses are designed to be informal ways to connect alumni, parents, and families to new skills and ideas in an interactive online learning environment.
+ZSRx was an innovative effort to bring lifelong learning opportunities to the greater Wake Forest community.
+These free online courses were designed to be informal ways to connect alumni, parents, and families to new skills and ideas in an interactive online learning environment.

 RootsMOOC: A Free Online Genealogy Course

 If you’re like many, researching your family history has been one of those fascinating pastimes that has always seemed just out of reach.
 There are about a million different places to start and just as many different ways to get overwhelmed.
 Without a little guidance, it’s easy to write off genealogy as one of those projects that are just too big for one person.

 We in the Z. Smith Reynolds Library wanted to change that.
 We wanted to convert hesitant researchers like me into knowledgeable, confident family historians.
 To do this, ZSR collaborated with the fantastic librarians at the State Library of North Carolina to create a free online genealogy course, RootsMOOC, which ran from March to May of 2015 and enrolled more than 4000 learners.